Archett0/Archett0/README.md

 - 👋 Hi, I’m @Archett0
-- 👀 I’m interested in Blue Archive
+- 👀 I’m interested in Linux Kernal & Web Security
-- 🌱 I’m currently learning ASP.NET
+- 🌱 I’m currently learning eBPF
-- 📫 How to reach me: feel free to DM me on Discord: ヒフミ#2275
+- 📫 How to reach me:
+  - DM me on Discord: Kis4ki_chan#2275

 <!---
 Archett0/Archett0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.